 Each and every one of them is different.
 There are those hubs specialized in software development, sport, education, food… The variety relays on the number of companies aimed to tackle one certain aspect and the help that the public institutions give to the organizations, accelerations, incubators or investors.

-In Spain, there are a total of 3.000 startups, of which 8.5% are specialised in the sanitary industry.
-That represents a total of 255 companies, 24% of which are based in the two main cities of Spain which are Madrid and Barcelona.
+In Spain, there are a total of more than 3.000 startups, of which around 10% are specialised in the sanitary industry, which are mainly based in the two main cities of Spain which are Madrid and Barcelona.
 They all together compose the main Spanish digital health hub.

 Nowadays, Barcelona experiences rapidly changing and exciting digital health ecosystem.
 I would even say that Barcelona put itself on a map not only as a startups hub, but as a health hub as well, where different institutions, startups, accelerators and public organizations aim to improve the quality of health.